Green Urchins grazing on Split Kelp. ©Jackie Hildering.

 - From my own observations on NE Vancouver Island: Here, Sunflower Stars are impacted the worst (the largest sea star in the NE Pacific Ocean with 20+ legs).
 Leather Stars may be more impacted than in other areas.
 Ochre Stars appear less impacted than in other areas.
 I have seen waves of Sunflower Star babies and juveniles.
 What I find most plausible is that the babies are the result of adults spawning at depth, where it is colder (reduced stressor).
 A stressor or stressors then reduces the resistance of the babies and juveniles in shallower water whereby they may succumb to SSWD.

 - Why share this information?
 It is often marine species that testify to environmental problems first; that serve as indicators for the resources upon which we too depend.
-The hypothesis is that the sea stars have succumbed to the pathogen in an unprecedented way because of changed ocean conditions (stressors).
+The hypothesis is that the sea stars have succumbed in an unprecedented way because of changed ocean conditions (stressors).
 For me, this is an additional motivator to do what I can to reduce impacts through impacts of carbon and harmful chemicals.

 - My album of photos of sea stars with symptoms can be found at this Facebook link.